What to Keep in Your Car in Case You Get Stranded

 A first aid kit, several emergency flashers, flashlights and batteries are a must, Hogan said.

-Be sure to have a fully-charged portable phone charger and a power cord on hand so you can make emergency calls in case your car runs out of gas.
-Extra blankets in the backseat will also help keep you warm.
+Be sure to have a fully charged portable phone charger and a power cord on hand so you can make emergency calls in case your car runs out of gas.

 A snow shovel and ice scraper are items you'll want if you get stuck in the snow.

-Note: CORRECTION (Jan.
-6, 2022, 12:15 p.m.): This story has been updated to reflect that medication should not be kept in cars.